Cointegration with Occasionally Binding Constraints: Representation theory and asymptotics

-To facilitate the exposition, we shall initially suppose the data to be generated by a canonical CKSVAR, i.e.\ that \assref{dgp-canon} holds.
-The theorems below are stated under this assumption, with the minor modifications required when \assref{dgp-canon} is replaced by \assref{dgp} given in the subsequent remarks.
-To avoid the need to specify how some of the quantities below should be defined when $k=1$, we shall suppose throughout that this case is treated as a special case of the model with $k=2$, in which $\phi_{2}^{+}=\phi_{2}^{-}=0$ and $\Phi_{2}^{x}=0$; and thus henceforth $k\geq2$, unless otherwise stated.
+To facilitate the exposition, we shall initially suppose the data to be generated by a canonical CKSVAR, i.e.\ \assref{dgp-canon} holds, and that there are no deterministic trends in cases~\casecens{} and \caseclas{}, i.e.\ \assref{det} holds.
+Theorems~\ref{thm:cocens}--\ref{thm:costat} below are stated under these assumptions: the minor modifications required when \assref{dgp-canon} is replaced by \assref{dgp} are given in the subsequent remarks, while a general treatment of deterministic trends follows in \subsecref{deterministic}.
+To avoid the need to specify how some of the quantities below should be defined when $k=1$, we shall treat this as a special case of the model with $k=2$, in which $\phi_{2}^{+}=\phi_{2}^{-}=0$ and $\Phi_{2}^{x}=0$; and thus henceforth $k\geq2$, unless otherwise stated.
 Because of the overlap between the arguments used to analyse the CKSVAR in each case, it will be occasionally necessary to redefine objects that have already appeared in the discussion of another case.
-While we have endeavoured to keep such notational conflicts to a minimum, and explicitly indicated wherever these arise, the reader is advised to treat each of the following two subsections, and the accompanying subsections of \appref{cointegration} where the proofs of the theorems appear, as independent of each other. \begin{notation*} For $A\in\reals^{m\times n}$ having full column rank, $A_{\perp}\in\reals^{m\times(m-n)}$ denotes a full column rank matrix such that $A_{\perp}^{\trans}A=0$; we refer to $A_{\perp}$ (which is unique only up to its column span) as `the orthocomplement of $A$'.
+While we have endeavoured to keep such notational conflicts to a minimum, and explicitly indicated wherever these arise, the reader is advised to treat each of the following three subsections, and the accompanying subsections of \appref{cointegration} where the proofs of the theorems appear, as independent of each other.

+Our proofs make repeated use of companion form representations of the VECM \eqref{vecm}, formulated slightly differently for each of cases~\casecens{}--\casestat{}.
+In this respect, the nearest analogue to our arguments, in the setting of a \emph{linear} VAR, is provided by \citet{Han05EctJ}. \begin{notation*} For $A\in\reals^{m\times n}$ having full column rank, $A_{\perp}\in\reals^{m\times(m-n)}$ denotes a full column rank matrix such that $A_{\perp}^{\trans}A=0$; we refer to $A_{\perp}$ (which is unique only up to its column span) as `the orthocomplement of $A$'.
 (Note that it is \emph{not} implied that the columns of $A_{\perp}$ should be orthogonal vectors; any further normalisation of $A_{\perp}$ will be noted in the text if required.) $A_{i:j}$ denotes the submatrix formed from rows $\{i,i+1,\ldots,j\}$ of $A$. \end{notation*}